sajswl/encryptonize-core/documentation/api/api-v3.0.0.md

 ## `authn.LoginUser`

 Logs in an existing user, returning a User Access Token.
+Note that this token is valid for 1 hour.
 This call can fail if the caller the wrong credentials or if the Auth Service cannot reach the auth storage, in which case an error is returned.

 ```
 rpc LoginUser (LoginUserRequest) returns (LoginUserResponse)